Monday, January 23, 2012

 The family says its sauce is based on a family recipe, passed down from previous generations.
 They now have four versions, which they sell at the restaurant and at a nearby grocery store.

 Since we were visiting St. Louis, we were compelled to have the ribs, but Charlotte’s Rib also is well known for its pork sandwiches and beef brisket – which we’ll try next time.
 Also on the menu are chicken, salmon, shrimp and steaks and burgers.
-Charlotte’s Rib also is known for its onion rings, but we found them to be disappointingly lacking of flavor.
+Charlotte’s Rib also is known for its onion rings, but we were disappointed to find lacking of flavor.

 As we enjoyed our dinner, we frequently looked up at Charlotte on the TV screen – dressed as a mermaid, a fairy or as Annie Oakley – and traded laughs.
 If you want to see her during the golden years of live television, her son and famous cartoonist Mike Peters has lovingly posted videos from her variety shows online on YouTube.